Aedes aegypti FAQs

 - Door-to-door inspections where we check for standing water sources

-Staff will always wear their District uniform with official logos and identification.
-Additionally, residents can expect to see District employees use District vehicles with the official logo.
+Staff will always wear their District uniform with official logos and identification and use District vehicles with the official logo.

 Protect Yourself from Mosquito Bites: